itmeson/unitor-web/README.md

 ## Input syntax

-A **block** is the text in the textarea.
-Each non-empty, non-comment line is a factor (one card); the result card is computed automatically.
+Each non-empty, non-comment line is a factor (one card); the result card is computed automatically. `---` lines or two or more consecutive blank lines split the textarea into independent blocks, each with its own result card.

 - **Basic quantity:** `5 km`, `9.8 m/s^2`, `0.5 kg*m^2/s^2`. `*` is
   unit-level multiplication, `/` (with no spaces) is unit-level division.